 Level 1+2 Sports Physiotherapy

 Mckenzie and Muscle Energy certified

 Mulligan Upper and Lower quadrant certified

-Bachelor of Physiotherapy ( Australian Catholic University)
+Doctor of Physiotherapy (Macquarie University)

 Jethro, also known as "Jet", is a graduate of the University of Sydney.